david-leadtech/dataform-github-agent/MCP_DOCUMENTATION.md

 **In Cursor chat:**
 ```
-Use the data engineering copilot to debug the PLTV pipeline and find any failed jobs
+Use the data engineering copilot to debug the data pipeline and find any failed jobs
 ```

 **What happens:**